JeongMinIsBest/Emotion-Analysis-with-nsmc/README.md

 It is a project to classify emotions of comments from Naver Movie Reviews.

 I applied TF-IDF Method and utilized Konlpy Korean Morpho Analyzer.
-I also visualized the word-specific positive/negative information for verification
+I also visualized the word-specific positive/negative information for verification.

 ## Naver Moview Review Data 🗂️